 Anyway, back to the bus, we alighted in front of La Playa Resort, exactly where our contact promised to pick us up.
 At first, we thought we could beach bum at the resort.
-It turned out that it was mere rendezvous.
+It turned out that it was a mere rendezvous.

 Sir Isau, the man behind Kawasan Nature Park Multi-Purpose Cooperative welcomed us at his humble abode.
 He served us breakfast and then briefed us the background and the challenges of the canyoneering business.
 Setting up an umbrella org for guides and operators was on his pipeline, but the balls of chains were just too heavy to shatter.
 We wished we could do something.